 When we go into the dentist for a routine cleaning or even an advanced root canal procedure, we expect to receive top-quality care for our teeth.
 Most patients never have a problem – while sitting in the chair with a blinding light in your face isn’t necessarily pleasant, it is worth some mild discomfort to keep our teeth and gums healthy.

 For a few patients though, the discomfort lasts well beyond the visit to the dentist.
-Sometimes this pain or infection requires follow up treatment, which of course costs money and time away from work and family.
+Sometimes this pain or infection requires follow-up treatment, which of course costs money and time away from work and family.

-Just because treatment doesn’t go as planned doesn’t mean the dentist was careless or is guilty of malpractice.
+Just because the treatment doesn’t go as planned doesn’t mean the dentist was careless or is guilty of malpractice.
 However, if they acted outside general standards or were otherwise negligent, they could be held liable for their actions.

 Dentists in Florida are classified as “health care professionals” and are held to the same standards of care as doctors.